writerix/Canvas-Confetti-Cannon/README.md

 # Canvas-Confetti-Cannon

-Display confetti on transparent canvas
+A simple demonstration of a webpage confetti cannon using a transparent canvas element.
+Due to the use of ES6 features [Babel](https://babeljs.io/) is recommend for legacy browser support.